GeomScale/volesti/examples/crhmc_sampling/README.md

 ## Constrained Riemannian Hamiltonian Monte Carlo for Polytopes
-This is an example that illustrates the simplification and preparation process.
+This is an example that illustrates sampling from the random walk for the hypercube.

 References:
 Yunbum Kook, Yin Tat Lee, Ruoqi Shen, Santosh S. Vempala.
 "Sampling with Riemannian Hamiltonian